godwokenrises/light-godwoken/docs/advanced-settings.md

 1. Go to Godwoken Bridge: https://light-godwoken-git-advanced-settings-cryptape.vercel.app/#/v1
 2. Open developer tools in browser and navigate to `Application`, find `local storage` in left panel:
 <img width="1914" alt="image" src="https://user-images.githubusercontent.com/3870972/172973026-0b0a4900-5b73-4483-8b95-b516a25b4f6c.png">
 3. Change `MIN_CANCEL_DEPOSIT_TIME` to an acceptable time (I change it to `1`) to wait for the deposit to expire.
 The time unit is in seconds.
 Then you can **refresh** the page and fire a deposit.
-After a short time, the deposit should be canceled.
+After a short time, the deposit will become cancelable.
 <img width="456" alt="image" src="https://user-images.githubusercontent.com/3870972/172973643-de549245-0f89-4ce9-a03c-035c88a53b88.png">